kuertee/x4-mod-ui-extensions/README.md

 History
 =======
+v7.5.05, 18 Mar 2025:
+- New feature: support for Mycu's upcoming mods.

+v7.5.04, 15 Mar 2025:
+- New feature: support for RuneKn's upcoming update/mod.
+- Bug-fix: Carrier Position Defence options weren't working.
+- Bug-fix: Possible bug-fix to the occasional object(s) getting renamed due to mod's multi-Rename function.
+- New feature: The mod list in the Extension menu is listed by author.
+- Bug-fix: Some of the Timelines menu were broken.
+- Tweak: French localisation is returned.
+Hopefully, this doesn't kill all other French text entries.
+I tested it by changing my language to French in Steam.

 v7.5.03, 05 Mar 2025:
 - New feature: new callback in menu map by Forleyor.
 - New feature: new callback to prevent problems with Trade Analytics mod on ultra-wide monitors.